betamore/fewd-pull-request-exercise/README.md

 #### Follow these steps to add your name and GitHub account to the above list:

   * Fork this repository (make a personal copy into your GitHub account)
-  * Clone your fork (download the forked repo to the Betamore folder on your laptop)
+  * Clone your fork (download the forked repo to the `/betamore` directory on your machine)
+  * Set up and pull from the `upstream` remote to ensure you are working with the most recent version of the repo (see **Sync with upstream** notes below)
-  * Create a `branch` off `master` and switch to it
+  * Create a your own branch off `master` and switch to it
-  * Open this file in your text editor and add your name and GitHub account to the above list
+  * Open this file in your text editor and add your name and line to your GitHub account to the above list
   * Commit your changes
   * Push your changes
   * Open a pull request

 #### Sync with upstream

- To minimize the likelihood of merge conflicts, ensure that your fork is up to date with the destination repo of your pull request.
+ To minimize the likelihood of merge conflicts, ensure that your fork is up to date with the source repo of your pull request.
 Do this _before_ creating a branch off master:

   * `git remote add upstream https://github.com/betamore/fewd-pull-request-exercise.git`
-  * `git fetch upstream`
   * `git checkout master`
-  * `git rebase upstream/master`
+  * `git pull upstream master`

 For additional instructions, visit [GitHub Help](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/).